-- d) the region in which your business is located. - 7.
+- the use of domestic rather than imported inputs; - the industry to which your business belongs; or - the region in which your business is located. - 7.
 If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation. - 8.
 What records does your business keep regarding each of the benefits received under this program?
 Provide copies of any records kept in relation to the program. - 9.
 Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 10.
 To your knowledge, does the program still operate or has it been terminated? - 11.
 If the program has been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
 When is the last date that your business could receive benefits under the program?

-If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme.
+If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part H-1 in relation to this programme.